isomerpages/govtech-stp/_rgl-china/00c-rgl-faq.md

 The traveller’s host company or government agency should contact the local Entry-Exit Administration Bureau for more information.

-#### 5. Is the fast lane meant for long-term work and study?
+#### 5. Is the RGL meant for long-term work and study?

-The fast lane is only for short-term essential business and official travel, and not for long-term work or study.
+The RGL is only for short-term essential business and official travel, and not for long-term work or study.

 Those seeking to enter China for purposes other than essential business and official travel should contact the PRC Embassy in Singapore for further details.

 #### 6. Where in China may I travel to?
 What are the approvals which I will need to obtain to do so?

-The fast lane is for travel between Singapore and the six fast lane regions in China (Chongqing, Guangdong, Jiangsu, Shanghai, Tianjin, and Zhejiang).
+The RGL is for travel between Singapore and the six RGL regions in China (Chongqing, Guangdong, Jiangsu, Shanghai, Tianjin, and Zhejiang).

-A traveller from Singapore who needs to travel between adjacent fast lane regions in China (e.g., from Shanghai to Jiangsu, or Shanghai to Zhejiang, etc.) within the first 14 days upon arrival, shall, through the host company or government agency, acquire in advance the approval (i.e., Letter of Invitation) from the relevant provincial/municipal authorities of the next destination.
+A traveller from Singapore who needs to travel between adjacent RGL regions in China (e.g., from Shanghai to Jiangsu, or Shanghai to Zhejiang, etc.) within the first 14 days upon arrival, shall, through the host company or government agency, acquire in advance the approval (i.e., Letter of Invitation) from the relevant provincial/municipal authorities of the next destination.

-The traveller is only allowed to use the private transport designated by his/her host company or government agency to travel to other fast lane regions.
+The traveller is only allowed to use the private transport designated by his/her host company or government agency to travel to other RGL regions.
 Travel via plane, rail, inter-city buses or other means of public transportation is not allowed.

-After the first 14 days, inter-provincial/municipal travel for the non-fast lane regions within China will be allowed for a fast lane traveller from Singapore, as long as he/she adheres to the same domestic travel restrictions imposed on residents in China to move between those provinces/municipalities concerned.
+After the first 14 days, inter-provincial/municipal travel for the non-RGL regions within China will be allowed for a RGL traveller from Singapore, as long as he/she adheres to the same domestic travel restrictions imposed on residents in China to move between those provinces/municipalities concerned.

 As some provinces/municipalities may require additional COVID-19 test(s) before the traveller is allowed to embark on inter-provincial/municipal travel, the traveller’s local host company or government agency should check with the relevant local provincial/municipality authorities if there are any such requirements.